Kira is the powerful, flexible, multiplatform programming language.

 Capable

-When you are ready, the same language scales up.
+When you are ready, the same language scales up into real packages and apps.

 Launching the Sokol sample